The Bigger Issues

-The Bigger Issues was a half-hour comedy drama series about an over-ambitious and incompetent fringe theatre company for BBC Radio 4 and was written and performed by Dave Lamb (as Keith Daniels), Jim North (as Francis), Nick Walker (as Dan), and Richie Webb (as each episode's guest musician).
+The Bigger Issues was a half-hour comedy drama series that aired on BBC Radio 4.
+It was about an over-ambitious and incompetent fringe theatre company, and was written and performed by Dave Lamb (as Keith Daniels), Jim North (as Francis), Nick Walker (as Dan), and Richie Webb (as each episode's guest musician).
 It ran for three series from 2000 to 2003.
 It was produced by Gareth Edwards.

 There were three series, though only Series 1 has ever been repeated on BBC Radio 4e (or its previous incarnation, BBC Radio 7).